kubeedge/website/CONTRIBUTING.md

 Thanks for taking the time to join our community and start contributing!

-Please remember to sign the [CNCF CLA](https://github.com/kubernetes/community/blob/master/CLA.md) and read and observe the [Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

 ## Quick guide to working with a GitHub repo

 Here's a quick guide to a fairly standard GitHub workflow.
 This section is handy for people who don't use git or GitHub often, and just need a quick guide to get going:

-1. Fork the kubeedge/website repo:
+1. Fork the kubeEdge/website repo:

-    * Go to the [kubeedge/website repo][kubeedge-website-repo] on GitHub.
+    * Go to the [kubeEdge/website repo][kubeedge-website-repo] on GitHub.
     * Click **Fork** to make your own copy of the repo.
 GitHub creates a copy at `https://github.com/<your-github-username>/website`.